 P.S.
 I’m often asked how to beat the lunch-rut, when it seems like your kiddo only eats one or two things.
 (Their staple foods, if you will.)
 Here’s a MOMables tip: Write a list of the things they do eat.
 Then, incorporate those items in different ways (with some other healthy ingredients), until little by little you are adding one new thing at a time.)

 - Have the right gear.
-By packing lunches in reusable, divided containers everything has its own place, which makes it easy to see what items your lunch may be lacking.
+By packing lunches in *reusable, divided containers everything has its own place, which makes it easy to see what items your lunch may be lacking.
 If you get into the routine of packing your fruits and vegetables in the smaller sections, you can more easily see what may be lacking to provide a complete meal.
 Re-usable containers are also better for the environment than the waste created by disposable baggies.
 One re-usable container can replace the need for 4-6 disposable baggies each day!
 A small thermos is also a great tool to have on hand.
 You can pack leftover soups, pasta and warm dishes without needing to reheat.
-A quality thermos gives you more options and the ability to “think outside the sandwich.”
+Purchasing a quality *leak-proof thermos gives you many more options and the ability to “think outside the sandwich.”

 - Prep ahead.
 Slicing and dicing fresh vegetables can seem time consuming when you’re trying to hurry and pack lunches during late nights or rushed mornings.
 A great time to prep them is when you get home from the market – simply take a few minutes to clean and cut what you’ll need for the week ahead.
 This way, you’ll have servings of fruit and veggies ready to grab-n-go when lunch packing.
 This will also save you money, because buying those items pre-cut can be expensive.
 You’re also less likely to find that “mystery fruit” stinking up the back of your refrigerator that never got used and now have to throw away.
 Remember: A few minutes of your time = savings in your pocket book.